jakubartur/nexa/build-aux/mingw/readme.md

 10. `ENABLE_TESTS` is disabled by default.
 As the tests do not currently run when built natively under Windows, it is recommended to leave this off.
-   NOTE: If for some reason you do want to build with tests enabled, be sure you run a full rebuild of all dependencies, as well as the Bitcoin client, as some of the dependencies require extra compiler options to enable tests.
+   NOTE: If for some reason you do want to build with tests enabled, be sure you run a full rebuild of all dependencies, as well as the Nexa client, as some of the dependencies require extra compiler options to enable tests.
 11. `CLEAN_BUILD` is disabled by default.
-This will force a `make clean` prior to build of the Bitcoin client.
+This will force a `make clean` prior to build of the Nexa client.
-   NOTE: This only affects the build of the Bitcoin client, it does not affect the build of dependencies.
+   NOTE: This only affects the build of the Nexa client, it does not affect the build of dependencies.
 12. `STRIP` is enabled by default.
 This will strip out debugging symbols from the generated executables, greatly reducing the file size.
 13. `SKIP_AUTOGEN` is disabled by default.
-This is a convenience feature that should only be used when rebuilding Bitcoin, not while doing the initial development environment configuration.
+This is a convenience feature that should only be used when rebuilding Nexa, not while doing the initial development environment configuration.
 This is merely a convenience feature for when you know you will be rebuilding without any changes to autogen file settings.  **If in doubt, leave this commented out.**
 14. `SKIP_CONFIGURE` is disabled by default.
-This is a convenience feature that should only be used when rebuilding Bitcoin, not while doing the initial development environment configuration.
+This is a convenience feature that should only be used when rebuilding Nexa, not while doing the initial development environment configuration.
 This is merely a convenience feature for when you know you will be rebuilding without needing to re-evaluate the configuration settings for make.  **If in doubt, leave this commented out.**